Lang Son province, Northern Vietnam

 During the Second World War, even though the Japanese had signed an agreement with Vichy Indo China, they soon reneged on the Agreement, without waiting for the ink to dry on the accord, and launched an offensive on Vietnam by withdrawing their troops from China.
 They crossed the Vietnam China border and entered 12 kilometres (7.5 mi) inside, very close to the Lang Son railway station.
 The Japanese attacked on 22 September 1940 and by the 25th they captured Lang Son province.
 However, Vichy had lodged a protest with Emperor Hirohito for the breach of the agreement signed between the two countries, which resulted in a ceasefire to the hostilities by the evening of 26 September, and soon Lang Son was reoccupied by the Vichy forces.

 After Ho Chi Minh’s government was established in September 1945, Japanese had surrendered to the British and Indian Army, under the terms of the Potsdam Conference, to the south of the 16th parallel, while the Chinese Nationalist Party (the Kuomintang).
-As strategy, Ho Chi Minh entered into an agreement with the French so that he could face any threat from the Chinese and a Franco-Vietnamese agreement was signed.
-This provided for a free Vietnam within the French Union and the Indochinese federation.
+As a strategy, Ho Chi Minh entered into an agreement with the French so that he could face any threat from the Chinese and a Franco-Vietnamese agreement was signed.
+This provided for a free Vietnam within the French Union and the Indochinese Federation.

-However, the French launched an offensive against the Viet Minh in October 1947 with Lang Son as a their base.
+However, the French launched an offensive against the Viet Minh in October 1947 with Lang Son as their base.
 Surprisingly, the Viet Minh managed to thwart the French Offensive and forced the French to withdraw to Lang Son.
 Finally, the Viet Minh pursue the French Army, they had a very decisive victory on Highway 4 and they had to finally withdraw from Lang Son province.
 This marked the beginning of First Indochina War.

 In 1950 the Vietminh took control of the province and the town.
 During February 1979, the Chinese invaded Vietnam through the border town of Don Dong (18 kilometres (11 mi) to the north of Long Son town).
 In this war, which lasted for five days, 600,000 soldiers had descended on Vietnam; Lang Son town was the major town that received the major thrust of 200,000 soldiers from China and occupied the capital city of the Northern Province.
 However, the Vietnamese had the last say as the Vietnamese army was successful in defeating the Chinese army, which bid a hasty retreat.
 This was has achieved the status of a folk lore in the province.

 The frontier village, which became famous during the war with China, has remnants of the war on display to the visitors.
 However, the border has been rebuilt and brisk trade flourishes between Vietnam and China through this town.
-During the Chinese invasion in 1959 the Lan Son town was also severely damaged, however it has been rebuilt since then.
-The old part of the town, near the Kyu Kung River has some interesting historical sites.
+During the Chinese invasion in 1959 the Lan Son town was also severely damaged, however, it has been rebuilt since then.
+The old part of the town, near the Kyu Kung River, has some interesting historical sites.

 Battle of Nui Bop